Literature in Schools Poisoned the “Nigeria Mind”

-It is easy to deride Nigeria and Nigerians because there are ample bases for it and its often convenient; “Nigeria is a Nation of Thieves” as Colin Powell once said or “Nigeria is a Nation of 419ers” or “Nigeria is the most Corrupt Nation in the World” etc. Such derision about Nigeria is mostly about deception and corruption.
-Unsurprisingly, these vices can be said to be surreptitiously caused in the national primary education institution of the 1970s onwards, attributable to the “New Oxford English Course Reader” (NOECR); the only literature, virtually poison, available to primary school kids in the curriculum.
+It is easy to deride Nigeria and Nigerians because there are ample bases for it and it’s often convenient; “Nigeria is a Nation of Thieves” as Colin Powell once said or “Nigeria is a Nation of 419ers.”
+Or “Nigeria is the most Corrupt Nation in the World” etc. Such derision about Nigeria is about deception and corruption.
+Unsurprisingly, these vices some say is a surreptitious promotion of corruption.
+That is, in the national primary education institution of the 1970s onwards.
+They attribute such the “New Oxford English Course Reader” (NOECR); the only literature, poison, available to Nigerian primary school kids in the curriculum.

 How did the NOECR get into the Nigerian primary school curriculum?
 Why was it not protested by Nigeria’s innumerable educationists?
 Is Africa devoid of heroes, real or imaginary, that kids could learn about?
-What kind of role model is Ali to be subliminally deposited in the psyche of Nigerians now in their 30s, 40s and 50s?
+What kind of role model is Ali as a subliminal deposit in the psyche of Nigerians now in their 30s, 40s and 50s?

-Having been raised in the UK in primary school my first class was read a host of fairy tales by our teacher.
-At seven I went off to boarding school.
-I arrived half way through the term and the story “The Secret of Skeleton Island” by Robert Arthur was being read to my class.
-In next three terms a most gifted but brutal teacher read us “Treasure Island” by R L Stevenson, an adventure story of British dominion and pride; “The Hobbit” by TRR Tolkien, a story of outstanding imagination and imagery; and “Robinson Crusoe” by Daniel Defoe which has endued me with admiration for the human spirit in or outside adversity.
-The teacher did not only read to us, he would explain the context, history and meanings of these stories.
-It was a sound and non-materialistic education, I was nearly nine then.
+Having been raised in the UK, in primary school, our teacher read my first class a host of fairy tales.
+At seven, I went off to boarding school.
+I arrived halfway through the term and the story “The Secret of Skeleton Island” by Robert Arthur was being read to my class.
+In the next three terms, a most gifted but brutal teacher read us “Treasure Island” by R L Stevenson, an adventure story of British dominion and pride; “The Hobbit” by TRR Tolkien, a story of outstanding imagination and imagery; and “Robinson Crusoe” by Daniel Defoe, which has endued me with admiration for the human spirit in or outside adversity.
+The teacher read not only to us, he would explain the context, history and meanings of these stories.
+It was a sound and non-materialistic education.
+I was nine then.

-The solution to this most tragic mis-education may be simple on paper but incredibly difficult in practice.
+The solution to this most tragic mis-education may be simple on paper but difficult in practice.
 De-conditioning Nigerian adults to not think like Ali is almost unthinkable.
-However, for the future children should be allowed to be children again, at least through their early formal education and the story books should contain characters that definitively make a Better Society.
+However, for the future, children should be children again, at least through an ethical and consistent early formal education.
+Moreover, the story books should contain characters that create, enhance and uphold a Better Society.
 No more crooks, no more glorifications of crookedness for the children.